YVWX/KeyClicker/README.md

 The demonstration video is <https://youtube.com/shorts/jlZHY4ImTQs>.

-4 360 degree servos are used.
+4 360 degree servos and 4 force sensing resistors are used.
 The other involved tools include double sided tape and a stabilizer.